leash training for dog

 Follow these steps to help your reluctant canine become a carefree walker on a leash.

-Start with Indoor Leash Training For A Dog That Wont Walk
+Start with Indoor Leash Training For A Dog That won't Walk

 Begin leash training indoors, with fewer distractions, where your dog feels more comfortable.